-Apart from asking about the pain, your doctor will also ask about risk factors such as a change in sport or medical problems such as diabetes or rheumatoid arthritis.
+Besides asking about the pain, your doctor will also assess risk factors such as your activity or medical problems such as diabetes or rheumatoid arthritis.

 Often, there will be tenderness on the outside of the elbow and pain with resisted activities such as wrist extension.

 Tests for tennis elbow

 Although tennis elbow is easy to diagnose, we sometimes use tests to help us make sure we get the correct diagnosis.

 Ultrasound or MRI will show degenerative changes in the collagen fibres, confirming tennis elbow.
 Also, imaging can rule out other causes, including ligament damage, elbow joint degeneration, and a pinched nerve at the elbow – also called radial tunnel syndrome.

 What is the most effective treatment for tennis elbow?

 Generally, tennis elbow will settle with an exercise program supervised by a therapist.
 Examples of simple treatments include exercises to strengthen the forearm and elbow and stretching the muscles and nerves in the forearm.
 Also, strengthening the shoulder, upper back, and lower legs is essential to correct weakness in other body parts.